-Following the recommendation of the audit committee, we were appointed by the Audit Committee on 02 December 2020 to audit the financial statements for the year ending 31 December 2020 and subsequent financial periods.
-The period of total uninterrupted engagement is two years, covering the years ending 31 December 2019 to 31 December 2020.
+Following the recommendation of the Audit Committee, we were appointed by the Board of Directors on 10 December 2019 to audit the financial statements for the year ending 31 December 2019 and subsequent financial periods.
+The period of total uninterrupted engagement is 1 year, covering the year ending 31 December 2019.